22nd January, 2026

 Make sure that your extinguishers are visible and easily accessible so they are on hand, should you need them.

-Imagine relief turning to despair if you get to a final exit door and it's blocked or locked.
+Imagine relief turning to despair if you reach a final fire exit door only to discover it's blocked or locked.
 Your weekly fire safety checks can help ensure this never happens to you or someone you know.

 Keep your messages clear and simple, and keep your signs visible.